kojikawrites/kojikawrites.github.io/docs/_posts/2024-05-20-the-fawn-engine-post.md

 ## Okay, so what kind of game?
 One of my favorite types of game, (at least theoretically), is the Roguelike.
-Most readers should be familiar with the concept, but the key feature of a roguelike is that the genre is arguably the first and oldest of the fully PG games.
+Most readers should be familiar with the concept, but the key feature of a roguelike is that the genre is arguably the first and oldest of the fully ProcGen games.
 So why did I say that they are only *theoretically* my favorite game genre?
 You probably already know the answer: randomness.
 I like them, in theory, but I can't shake the feeling that I'm just playing against a random number generator.
 Recently some games have improved on this, with a particularly notable example being **Caves of Qud**.